 What is simulation in education?

 Simulation in education is a specially designed animated model that looks like a live environment in which learners can experience different real-life situations.
 This is an effort to improve the alignment of coursework and field experiences.
 A simulation program can be based on hypothetical situations to study how a system works.
 These kinds of programs allow the learners to modify the variables in the provided virtual scenario in order to study the effect of the variables on the processes.
 Basically, simulation allows the learners to master their skills or tasks without facing any risks.

 Benefits of using simulation in higher education

 Different print-based representations like formulas, words, graphs, and audio-visual representations like videos, enable the intellectual progress of humanity.
 While reading, writing, or watching educational videos, students get to enrich their theoretical knowledge base.
 On the other hand, simulations allow learners to enrich their practical knowledge with the realistic implementation of studies in a controlled environment.
 It helps students with both conceptual and empirical studies.
+Did you know how can simulations be used in education?
 There are multiple reasons that make the use of simulation beneficial in higher education, such as:

 1. Computational Learning

 Being a computational learning medium, simulations allow students to interact with real-world problems or learning scenarios, implement their theoretical knowledge, and observe the outcome without any real loss.
 Instead of explaining the real-life processes through words, simulations provide a virtual model of a system that students can explore.